 Many analysts predict that this platform would be more versatile and powerful when compared to the one that’s being developed by Google.
 This is partly because artificial intelligence is expected to change the way applications are built and deployed, so a platform with built-in AI capabilities is sure to have an edge.

 So, who is going to win this three way battle between AWS, Microsoft and Alphabet for creating the smartest cloud?
 At this point, Microsoft seems to have the lead, but it’s going to be hard to say who will lead this market.
 Regardless of the winner, this is sure to be an interesting ridr for customers.

-The post Google and Salesforce come together to twist the cloud market appeared first on Cloud News Daily.
+The post Who is building the world’s smartest cloud? appeared first on Cloud News Daily.